ralna/GALAHAD/doc/C/rst-dir/arc_functions.rst

 		  On initial entry, status must be set to 1.

-		  Possible exit are:
+		  Possible exit values are:

-		  * 0. The run was succesful.
+		  * 0. The run was successful.

 		  * -1.
 An allocation error occurred.
 A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.